artrz/thunderbird-theme-builder/README.md

 ## Quick start

-Run `npx thunderbird-theme-generator` to create the base files:
+Run `npx tbtb init` to create the base files:

  - src/themeColors.js - Where the colors are defined.
  - src/themeCustomStyles.scss - To further customization.